donnieprakoso/workshop-restAPI/3-lab-controlAccessAPI/README.md

 #### ⚠️ Time for Testing ⚠️
 - For testing, we're going to do 2 scenarios:
-    1. Using random string as the authentication token — which will make the requests failed
+    1. Using random string as the authorization token — which will make the requests failed
     2. Using JWT token which will led to successful request

 #### ⚠️ Wait, what JWT token? ⚠️